copsTvFan/cops-episode-guide/guide.md

 - (4:39 PM Assistance Call) Lakewood District Sheriff's Dept -- Deputy Jeff Alwine says they can always count on other officers to help even if it isn't their district.
+- Officer chases fugitive
+- bottle assault
-Officer chases fugitive; bottle assault; stolen vehicle.
+- stolen vehicle.

 ### CP-919